Obscuring Fraction of Active Galactic Nuclei: Implications from Radiation-driven Fountain Models: Abstract

 \section{Abstract}

 Active galactic nuclei (AGNs) are believed to be obscured by an optical thick ``torus'' that covers a large fraction of solid angles for the nuclei.
-However, the physical origin of the tori and the differences in the tori among AGNs are not clear.
-In a previous paper based on three-dimensional radiation-hydorodynamic calculations, we proposed a physics-based mechanism for the obscuration, called ``radiation-driven fountains,'' in which the circulation of the gas driven by central radiation naturally forms a thick disk that partially obscures the nuclear emission.
-Here, we expand this mechanism and conduct a series of simulations to explore how obscuration depends on the properties of AGNs.
+This torus paradigm has been widely accepted, but the physical origin of the tori and the differences in the tori among AGNs are not clear.
+In a previous paper based on three-dimensional radiation-hydorodynamic calculations, we proposed a physics-based mechanism for the obscuration, called ``radiation-driven fountains,'' in which the circulation of the gas driven by central radiation naturally forms a thick disk structure that partially obscures the nuclear emission.
+Here, we expand this mechanism and conduct a series of simulations to explore how obscuration due to pure radiative feedback depends on the properties of AGNs.
 We found that the obscuring fraction $f_{obs}$ for a given column density toward the AGNs changes depending on both the AGN luminosity and the black hole mass.
 In particular, $f_{obs}$ for $N_{\rm H} \geq 10^{22}$ cm$^{-2}$ increases from $\sim 0.2$ to $\sim 0.6$ as a function of the X-ray luminosity $L_{\rm X}$ in the $L_{\rm X} = 10^{42-44}$ ergs s$^{-1}$ range, but $f_{obs}$ becomes small ($\sim 0.4$) above a luminosity ($\sim 10^{45}$ ergs s$^{-1}$).
-The behaviors of $f_{obs}$ can be understood by a simple analytic model and provide insight into the redshift evolution of the obscuration.
-The simulations also show that for a given $L_{AGN}$, $f_{obs}$ is always smaller ($\sim 0.2-0.3$) for a larger column density ($N_{\rm H} \geq 10^{23}$ cm$^{-2}$).
-We also found cases that more than 70\% of the solid angles can be covered by the fountain flows.
+The behaviorsof $f_{obs}$ can be understood by a simple analytic model and provide insight into the redshift evolution of the obscuration.
+The simulations also show that for a given $L_{AGN}$, $f_{obs}$ is always smaller ($\sim 0.2-0.3$) for a larger column density ($N_{\rm H} \geq 10^{23}$ cm$^{-2}$), which is a natural consequence that the dense gas is mostly concentrated in a thin disk.
+We also found that more than 70\% of the solid angles can be covered by the fountain flows when the Eddington ratio is high ($\gtrsim 0.3$) and the central accretion disk is inclined in terms of the disk plane.
+This suggests a possible structure of the deeply obscured AGNs.

 \keywords{galaxies: active -- galaxies: nuclei -- ISM: structure -- X-rays: galaxies -- method: numerical}